wansiedler/wansiedler.github.io/_pages/about.md

 ### Who am I?

-I am a developer, technical consultant and ex-CTO with over 20 years of progressively challenging technical successes in diversified, cutting-edge technologies with demonstrated and proven ability to organize, train and lead cross-functional teams in achieving superior results, making me a team player and a leader with a strong sense of responsibility.
+I am a developer, technical consultant, and ex-CTO with over 20 years of progressively challenging technical successes in diversified, cutting-edge technologies with the demonstrated and proven ability to organize, train, and lead cross-functional teams in achieving superior results, making me a team player and a leader with a strong sense of responsibility.

-I code everything that can be scripted, compiled or used as a microservice or a blockchain smart contract and lead teams to do the same.
+I code everything that can be scripted, compiled, or used as a microservice or a blockchain smart contract and lead teams to do the same.

 ---